How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 6. Change your Device's DNS Server

-Your Internet provides a DNS server to handle internet requests.
-These servers are unreliable in all cases and result in network issues
+Your internet service provides a DNS server to handle internet requests, but these servers can be unreliable and cause network issues.

 Step 1.
 Search for View Network Connections on your computer.